How to use Houzz for marketing?

 Houzz gives users the ability to post a question on any of your images or directly on your profile.
 This is a good thing and try to make sure that you keep an eye open.
 Answer them as soon as they are posted.
 In most cases, potential clients will ask questions on things like the paint used, where to buy that great furniture and how large the garden is.

 Most designers will tend to ignore these questions since most of them don’t result in a direct sale for them.
 However, it is just wise that you become conversational.
 This will show how helpful and courteous you are and proves that you are not only interested in making sales.

 5. Create a great profile

-The great features And functionalities of this website allows architects, furniture designers and interior designers to create the best Pro Profile.
+The great features And functionalities of this website allow architects, furniture designers, and interior designers to create the best Pro Profile.
 The best way to market yourself is by adding lots of information in your profile to attract new leads.
 This includes a business description, links to your website, Twitter, Facebook, Google plus and your blog.

 There is also a way one can include a description of the types of services you provide.
 Make sure you include the typical cost plus the exact area you serve.
 If your profession requires a license number then go ahead and fill it just to give your clients some confidence in you.
 In addition, also add awards and certifications that you have to make your profile sound more legit.